RinCamelia/RealtimeSTTFrontend/README.md

 On a command line.
 Speak into your mic as you need it. it will be transcribed to the command line so you can see the lines as they come in, and pressing ; will dump everything in its buffer via keyboard events into whatever is open and clear its current buffer.

+If you want to prompt the model to hopefully do a better job at your transcription usage, create a file named prompt.txt and put one in for the model to use.

 # Notes

 Does not use CUDA - I don't have an NVidia GPU to install or test this, and I haven't yet figured out any of the AMD compatible translation layers.